Bed-in-a-Box Mattresses Keep Brick-and-Mortar Stores Awake at Night

-But that simply isn’t true anymore.
+But that just isn’t true anymore.

-How can a bed-in-a-box be so Much Cheaper?
+How Can a Bed-in-a-Box Be so Much Cheaper?

-Beds-in-a-box are the perfect way to avoid an industry with a toxic reputation for hard sales and high prices.
+The bed-in-a-box is a perfect way to avoid an industry with a toxic reputation for hard sales and high prices.

 Salespeople often assume that customers will spend 20 percent more than their budget for the sake of a good deal.
 In an industry where sales staff pursue commissions, it’s no surprise then that ‘up-selling’ is part of the traditional mattress-buying experience.
 Online mattresses bypass the traditional toxic sales pitch.
 Today it’s easy and affordable to buy a high-quality mattress without ever talking to a commissioned salesperson.

-Simplicity and Service Are Key To Online Mattress Sales
+Simplicity and Service Are Key to Online Mattress Sales

-With its cost-savings and simplicity, it is no surprise that the bed-in-a-box mattress industry is causing brick-and-mortar stores to lose sleep.
+With its cost savings and simplicity, it is no surprise that the bed-in-a-box mattress industry is causing brick-and-mortar stores to lose sleep.

 Speaking to The Montreal Gazette, Stewart Schaefer, chief business development officer at Sleep Country, admitted the company has been compressing its mattresses for years.
-Schaefer revealed that Sleep Country decompresses many of its beds at its distribution centers before delivering them to the customer.
+Schaefer revealed that Sleep Country decompresses many of its beds at its distribution centres before delivering them to the customer.

 This is a fascinating insight into traditional mattress retailers.
 The brick-and-mortar guys know about the cost savings made possible by compression.
 In fact, they embrace it for transport between manufacture and distribution.
 But those savings aren’t necessarily passed onto the customer.
 Rather, mattresses are displayed on a shop floor.
 And salespeople are employed to upsell and cross-sell, solely to boost profits on already-expensive products.